 Researchers and class groups are encouraged to use the site; please see application process guidelines.

-The information on this website is a summary of the more detailed and extensive content of the Jepson Prairie Preserve Handbook.
-This handbook can be purchased from the California Native Plant Society , or in person from docents if you attend a Jepson Prairie tour.
+The information in the Natural History section of this website is a summary of the more detailed and extensive content of the Jepson Prairie Preserve Handbook.
+This handbook can be purchased from the California Native Plant Society, or in person from docents if you attend a Jepson Prairie tour.